-Assistant Professor of Clarinet at Oklahoma City University, Dr. Lisa Kachouee enjoys an active career as a solo, chamber, and orchestral clarinetist.
+Assistant Professor of Clarinet at Oklahoma City University and a Backun Artist, Dr. Lisa Kachouee enjoys an active career as a solo, chamber, and orchestral clarinetist.
 She has performed in Europe, Mexico, and across the United States.
 Her recent performance highlights include a Carnegie Hall debut; solo and duo concert tours; and international, national, and regional conference performances.
-She was selected to perform at the International Clarinet Association’s ClarinetFests in Ostend, Belgium; Fort Worth, Texas; and Orlando, Florida.
-She has performed with the Oklahoma City Philharmonic, Fort Smith Symphony, Albany Symphony Orchestra, Tallahassee Symphony Orchestra, Sinfonia Gulf Coast, and the Taneycomo Festival Orchestra.
-As a soloist, she has appeared with the Oklahoma Composer’s Orchestra, Oklahoma City University Wind Philharmonic, and the Oklahoma City Sinfonia.
-Dr. Kachouee is a Backun Artist, Vandoren Regional Artist, and recently joined the artist faculty for the InterHarmony International Music Festival.
+She was selected to perform at the International Clarinet Association’s ClarinetFests in Denver, Colorado; Reno, Nevada; Ostend, Belgium; Fort Worth, Texas; Orlando, Florida and at the first Low Clarinet Festival in Glendale, Arizona.
+She has performed with the Fort Smith Symphony, Painted Sky Opera, Wichita Symphony Orchestra, Lawton Philharmonic Orchestra, Oklahoma City Philharmonic, Albany Symphony Orchestra, Tallahassee Symphony Orchestra, Sinfonia Gulf Coast, and the Taneycomo Festival Orchestra.
+As a soloist, she has appeared with the El Paso Winds, Oklahoma Composer’s Orchestra, OCU Wind Philharmonic, and the Oklahoma City Sinfonia.
+Dr. Kachouee has recorded orchestral and chamber works with Naxos and Vox Novus respectively.

-As a member of Duo Rodinia, with percussionist and composer Jamie Wind Whitmarsh, Dr. Kachouee tours frequently.
-Duo Rodinia performed at the International Woodwind Duo Symposium; Society of Composers, Inc. National Conference; SCI Student National Conference; Florida State University New Music Festival; University of Nebraska Kearney New Music Festival; as Featured Guest Artists of the SCI Region VI Conference; and the ensemble has concertized at dozens of universities and secondary schools.
-A champion of new music with over forty commissions and premieres to date, Dr. Kachouee recently recorded a Duo Rodinia album of world premieres anticipated for release in 2022.
-She has also recorded orchestral and chamber works with Naxos and Vox Novus respectively.
+With percussionist and composer Jamie Wind Whitmarsh, Dr. Kachouee has toured and recorded works as a member of Duo Rodinia.
+The duo performed at the International Woodwind Duo Symposium; American Single Reed Summit; Society of Composers, Inc. National Conference; Florida State University New Music Festival; University of Nebraska Kearney New Music Festival; as Featured Guest Artists of the SCI Region VI Conference; and they have concertized at numerous universities and secondary schools.
+Through her work with Duo Rodinia, as a soloist, and in collaboration with other performers, Dr. Kachouee has commissioned and premiered over forty works.